foundersandcoders/old-coursebook/projects/week6.md

 #### Step 2

-  Choose a library and create a front-end that uses the data that you obtained from the api and displays it on a map.
+  Choose a library and create a front-end that uses the data that you obtained from the api and displays it on a map or chart.

 #### Step 3